rust-diplomat/diplomat/example/js2/README.md

 Proof of concept for tool/src/demo_gen.

-The current assumptions are that you would run this on top of a project that already uses js2, so for this example, we just copy from example/js2/api and treat them both as the same package.
+The current assumptions are that you would run this on top of a project that already uses js2, so for this example, we just copy from example/lib/js2/api and treat them both as the same package.

-TODO:

-That's the hope anyways, I need to figure out JS imports enough to see how we can get this working without much config on the developer's side.
+For the app, things are written as close to pure HTML and JS as we can get to ensure maximum compatibility.